ioki-mobility/node-ts-cache/README.md

 This project uses [debug](https://github.com/visionmedia/debug) to log useful caching information.
 Set environment variable **DEBUG=node-ts-cache** to enable logging.

+## Mocking

+Just use the memory storage adapter in your tests.

+## LICENSE

+Distributed under the MIT License.
+See LICENSE.md for more information.

 ## Development & Testing

 This project follows the monorepo architecture using yarn workspaces.